-We are working to understand the tools you need/want and ways to get you faster/better access.
+We are working to understand the tools you need/want and ways to get you faster and better access.

-MIT has a lot of makerspace, but sometimes gaining access to certain spaces can be challenging.
-Usually, the challenge is due to some 'boundary.'
-So far, we've catalogued a few boundaries that MIT students often run into.
-We've been working to understand the boundaries you run into, why they exist (or shouldn't exist) and ways to help you navigate these boundaries so that you have faster and broader access to maker resources.
-If you think we're missing a type of boundary, let us know (firstname.lastname@example.org).
+MIT has a lot of makerspaces, but sometimes gaining access to certain spaces can be challenging.
+Usually, the challenge is due to some ‘boundary.’
+So far, we’ve identified several boundaries that MIT students often run into.
+We’ve been working to understand the boundaries you run into, why they exist (or shouldn’t exist) and ways to help you navigate these boundaries so that you have faster and broader access to maker resources.
+If you think we’re missing a type of boundary, let us know at firstname.lastname@example.org.

 Here is how Project Manus is working to eliminate each of these boundaries.

-With over 45 major makerspaces and 130,000ft2 (that's more than 2 football fields!) it can be hard to find what you need.
-We have been cataloging major maker equipment and created the Mobius app so that you can quickly and easily find maker equipment and makerspaces on campus.
+With over 45 major makerspaces and 130,000ft2 (that’s more than 2 football fields!) it can be hard to find what you need.
+We have cataloged major maker equipment and created the Mobius app so that you can quickly and easily find maker equipment and makerspaces on campus.
 You can even use Mobius to pay for materials and machine time using TechCASH, MakerBucks and credit cards.

 Some makerspaces are limited to students in a specific class, course or research group.
 Some makerspaces are open to everyone.
-You'll be able to use the Mobius app to determine which spaces you can access, and who you can contact to gain permission to access a particular makerspace.
+You can use the Mobius app to determine which spaces you can access, and who you can contact to gain permission to access a particular makerspace.

-To gain access to a makerspace, you'll need to be trained in general safety and then trained on the tools you want to use.
-The Mobius app will help identify the training you'll need for a makerspaces that are accessible to you, and help you make contact to start that training.
-Beginning in Fall 2016, freshman will be able to get maker training through the MakerLodge and access to one of ten maker communities on campus.
+To gain access to a makerspace, you’ll need to be trained in general safety and then trained on the tools you want to use.
+The Mobius app will help identify the training you’ll need for makerspaces that are accessible to you, and help you make contact to start that training.
+Freshman are eligible to receive maker training through the MakerLodge and then join one of ten maker communities on campus.

 At MIT, making isn’t just for classes or research.
 Maybe you just want to make something with your friends, make a present for someone, team up with people to make a prototype for a start up, or hang out with others that like to make things.
 Makerspaces should support these activities and have maker communities that surround them.
 We’re working to foster maker communities via events, designing new spaces to have hangout/networking space and helping existing spaces understand how they can adapt to do the same where practical.

-One feature of the Mobius app will be the ability to pay for shop materials, parts and machine time.
+One feature of the Mobius app is the ability to pay for shop materials, parts and machine time.
 We will also be partnering with local vendors to establish quick, reliable and affordable rapid prototyping services during busy times on campus.
 The 3D Printing Service at Copytech is one way for students to get 3D parts printed quickly.
-MakerBucks and MakerGrants will be available for students once they have completed MakerLodge training.
+MakerBucks and MakerGrants are available for students once they have completed the MakerLodge training.

 How can you help?